m-hirechain/take-home-assignment/README.md

 # Assignment

-- Fork this repository
+- Clone this repository
+- Create your own private repo on github
 - Add @bkrhub and @voiys as collaborators
-- Complete the assignment
+- Upload the completed assignment to your private repo
 - Shoot us a message to check it out

 # Scenario: